layervault/api/README.md

 #### Retrieving Revision's Meta Information

-This call returns the organization information for the requested Organization.
+Returns a referenced File Revisions Meta Information.
+This can be used for application relevant information.

  Definition